voltsn/js-modules/README.md

-# Weather App v2
+# Weather App
-This repo contains a refactored version of my weather app.
+An app that allows users to check the weather prediction for a given city.
 You can view the app in action [here](https://spontaneous-tartufo-6a966e.netlify.app/).

 ![](./screenshot.png)

-# What's new ?
+# Implementation
 I split the javascript code in two files `ui.js` and `index.js`.
 - `ui.js` contains all of the logic needed to manipulate the dom.
 The core functions are exported in order to be used in `index.js`: